philippbayer/blerg/content/posts/2023_10_17_Transformers_on_ROCM/index.md

 This prints out whether Python sees the GPU in the first place.
 On Setonix, you can also ssh into the nodes that are running your jobs!
 Use `squeue` to see which node runs your job.
 After ssh-ing in, run `rocm-smi` to see the GPU usage on the current node.

 Now we're ready to train big, big models on a cluster with 192 GPU nodes, each with effectively eight GPUs (4 GPUs with 2 'Graphics Complex Dies' (GCDs)).
 Happy training!

-Next we'll have to package the above up in a Dockerfile - that's for another day.
+P.S.: Next we'll have to package the above up in a Dockerfile - that's for another day.
 No need to waste all that space on thousands of conda-generated files when we can just have one neat Docker-image.

-See the [Pawsey documentation for more detailed info](https://support.pawsey.org.au/documentation/display/US/Setonix+GPU+Partition+Quick+Start), especially some useful SLURM scripts and ways to run several GPUs at once.
+P.P.S.: See the [Pawsey documentation for more detailed info](https://support.pawsey.org.au/documentation/display/US/Setonix+GPU+Partition+Quick+Start), especially some useful SLURM scripts and ways to run several GPUs at once.

-Some errors I encountered:
+P.P.P.S.: Some errors I encountered:

 `python3.10/site-packages/torch/lib/libtorch_cpu.so: undefined symbol: roctracer_next_record, version ROCTRACER_4.1`: this happened when I installed the wrong PyTorch version for the wrong ROCm.
 Make sure the index-url's ROCm version is close to the ROCm offered by Setonix, and that you're loading the right module version.